sagnikgh1899/data-512-Wildfires_Impact_on_Tulare_County/README.md

 - Fires have been filtered based on their distance from the city (maximum 1250 miles permissible) and the fire year (1963 to 2023 only)
 - Since the fire date is quite messy, all fires for an year have been considered instead of just focusing on the fires between May 1st till October 31st.
 - There are 35 instances of curveRings out of the 135061 instances, so we can choose to ignore them without much impact on the overall result.
+- Based on the statistical outcomes and visual insights, we pursued the analysis solely focusing on Asthma, abandoning COPD due to its lack of meaningful results.

 ## Snapshot of Analysis Output